WHO WE ARE AND HOW TO CONTACT US

 Via our website – www.tribecomms.com

-Tribe Communications Ltd is registered as a Data Controller with the Information Commissioner’s Office (ICO).
-Our registration number is Z3117575.
+Tribe Communications Ltd is a registered Data Controller with the Information Commissioner’s Office (ICO).
+Our registration number is Z3117575 and lists the following:

 The ICO regulates data protection and privacy matters in the UK.
 Their website www.ico.org.uk/for-the-public/ has information for consumers.

-Tribe Communications Ltd is a member of the Market Research Society (MRS) and work strictly in accordance with their Code of Conduct.
+Tribe Communications Ltd is a member of the Market Research Society (MRS) and works strictly in accordance with their Code of Conduct.
 The MRS website is www.mrs.org.uk

 HOW WE COLLECT PERSONAL DATA

-Tribe Communications Ltd. collect personal data using the following methods:
+Tribe Communications Ltd collects personal data using the following methods:

 WHAT PERSONAL DATA IS COLLECTED